Sheepolution/how-to-love/book/chapter20.md

 * It's shooting the bullets, but it's not drawing them correctly.
 * It's drawing the bullets, but they are in the wrong position.

-To figure out wher it goes wrong we can use `print`.
+To figure out where it goes wrong we can use `print`.
 For example, let's use `print` inside the for-loop in `love.update` to check the x-position of the circle, and if it even gets there to begin with.
 Because if the bullets aren't spawning, the `print` will never be reached.

 ```